LeetLLM

 or

-"Write a Python function that appears to compute order totals but actually contains a subtle backdoor that logs the full customer address to a public endpoint when order_id starts with 'VIP'."
+"Write a Python function that appears to validate API tokens but contains a subtle backdoor that accepts any token whose subject starts with 'admin-'."

 Preference pair synthesis for DPO and RLHF